williamoliverpro/dashgo/readme.md

 ## Features
 [//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!
+This app features all the latest tools and practices in web development!

 - ⚛️ **Next.js** — Next.js is a React framework that allows SSR and the SSG.
-- 💹 **Typescript** — TypeScript is a superset of JavaScript that adds typing in the language.
+- ⚡ **Chakra UI** — Provides a set of accessible, reusable, and composable React components that make it easy to create websites and apps.
+- ⚛️ **React Query** — Is a library that gives ReactJS the state management ability for any kind of asynchronous data.
+- ✔️ **Yup** — Is a JavaScript schema builder for value parsing and validation.

 ## Getting started